What is the process I follow to buy a Nancy's Westies Puppy?

 Transportation

 - The new owner is responsible for transportation of the puppy after purchase.
+Please understand that we happily and gladly make travel arrangements as a courtesy.
+It is not our obligation.

 - You may pick your puppy up in person or we are sometimes able to meet you part of the way.
+This is generally a matter of meeting you at the LIttle Rock airport if we are already going.

-- We are more than happy to meet you at the airport if you would like to fly into either the Little Rock, Arkansas airport (LIT) or the Fort Smith, Arkansas airport (FSM).
+- We are more than happy to meet you at the airport if you would like to fly (or drive) into the Little Rock, Arkansas (LIT) airport.
 You can then take the puppy back in the airplane cabin as your 'carry-on'.
-If you choose to use this option, please be aware that you must coordinate your flight with a time when it is possible for me to meet you.

 - If feasible, as a courtesy to our new families, we will gladly make arrangements to ship the puppy via airplane.